Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 jade              1.3.1   1.3.1        1.9.2  jade
 ```
 ##Install Packages Globally##
-Although it is possible to instally any package globally, the ideal sencario to install a package globally is when you use the package from command line.
-For example: you would want to use `grunt` directly from command line.
+Although it is possible to instally all packages globally, the ideal sencario to install a package globally is when you use the package from command line.
+For example: you would want to use `grunt` as a tool directly from command line.
 In order to install a package globally, you'd need to add `-g` flag.
 ```node
 npm install grunt -g
 ```